arcus-azure/arcus.webapi/docs/features/shared-access-key.md

 ### Introduction

 The `SharedAccessKeyAuthenticationFilter` can be added to the request filters in an <span>ASP.NET</span> Core application.
-This filter will then add authetication to all routes via a shared access key configurable on the filter itself.
+This filter will then add authentication to all endpoints via a shared access key configurable on the filter itself.

 ### Usage

-The authentication requires a `ICachedSecretProvider` or `ISecretProvider` to be registered in services of the applications (normally in the `Startup` class).
+The authentication requires an `ICachedSecretProvider` or `ISecretProvider` dependency to be registered with the services container of the ASP.NET request pipeline.
+This is typically done in the `ConfigureServices` method of the `Startup` class.
-After that, you can add the filter to the MVC services:
+Once this is done, the `SharedAccessKeyAuthenticationFilter` can be added to the filters that will be applied to all actions:

 ```csharp
 public void ConfigureServices(IServiceCollections services)